ssolbak/medium-node-apps/README.md

 ## Goals

+Discussion - in client side JS, no matter which framework you pick (React, Marionette, Angular) you are pushed a certain way.
+In Node, you are more left to your own means.
+Not all code belongs in server.js, we can agree on that.

 Maintainability (testable)
 Simple Code.
 Easier to test, easier to scope in your head.
+(Single Responsibility Principle and all that good stuff).
 Easy to find classes/functionality.
 Split applications in to modules as determined by their business boundaries.
  - A user, can be scattered throughout your domain